MohammadParsaTheFirst/Music-Composer/README.md

 - Jupyter Notebook

 ## Instructions

-### 1. Template Matching (10 points)
-Complete the exercise provided in the introduction to Template Matching.

-### 2. Note Recognition (40 points)
-Identify notes B3 to B5 for the song "Twinkle, Twinkle, Little Star" and provide the corresponding outputs.
+Firslty, we implemented Template Matching.
+Then, we identified notes for the songs: `Twinkle, Twinkle, Little Star` , `Polyushka Polie`, and `jane-maryam`  and provide the corresponding outputs.

-### 3. Note Type Recognition (30 points)
+You can see the note' files in the images file: `..\images`.
-Identify black, white, and whole notes for the song "Ave Maria" and provide the corresponding outputs.
+Afterwards we identified black, white, and whole notes  besides sharp and flat signs and confined them with red reactangles.

-### 4. Sharp and Flat Signs Recognition (20 points)
-Identify sharp and flat signs for the song "Polyushka-polye" and provide the corresponding outputs.

 ## Helper Functions

-Use the functions provided in `helper.ipynb` to assist with note recognition and drawing rectangles around identified notes.
+You can use the functions provided in `helper.ipynb` to assist with note recognition and drawing rectangles around identified notes.

 ## Tips

 - Use the position of the notes relative to the staff lines for recognition.
 - If you encounter difficulties in detecting the staff lines, you can use the `cv2.HoughLinesP` function to find their coordinates.
-Note that using this function will result in a 25-point deduction.

 ## Output

-For each song, submit:
+At last for each song, we have submitted:
 - Images with rectangles drawn around the identified notes.
 - Audio outputs for each page of music.